-1. Students who begin their CSB studies with less than 30 baccalaureate credit quarter units are required to: - a.
-Complete Goal I within the first 45 baccalaureate credit quarter units at CSB; - b.
+1. Students who begin their CSUB studies with less than 30 baccalaureate credit quarter units are required to: - a.
+Complete Goal I within the first 45 baccalaureate credit quarter units at CSUB; - b.
 Complete Goals II and III and pass the Entry Level Mathematics examination (p.
-52) within the first 60 baccalaureate credit quarter units at CSB; - c.
-Complete Goal IV within the first 75 baccalaureate credit quarter units at CSB.
+52) within the first 60 baccalaureate credit quarter units at CSUB; - c.
+Complete Goal IV within the first 75 baccalaureate credit quarter units at CSUB.
 2. Students transferring with 30 or more baccalaureate credit quarter units are required to: - a.
-Complete Goal I, II, and III and pass the Entry Level Mathematics examination within the first 45 baccalaureate credit quarter units at CSB; - b.
-Complete Goal IV within the first 60 baccalaureate credit quarter units at CSB.
-3. Students who do not complete the Basic Skills Goals within the allotted period are not permitted to enroll for subsequent quarters unless they enroll in courses that, if passed, would complete the relevant goals.
+Complete Goal I, II, and III and pass the Entry Level Mathematics examination within the first 45 baccalaureate credit quarter units at CSUB; - b.
+Complete Goal IV within the first 60 baccalaureate credit quarter units at CSUB.